 One of the prettiest villages in the Cotswolds for scenic backdrops and THAT perfect INSTAGRAM SHOt

-This charming Cotswold village has become extremely popular, so I highly recommend you visit as early as possible in the morning to get the best experience and bypass the crowds.
+This charming Cotswold village has become extremely popular, so I highly recommend you visit early in the morning to get the best experience and bypass the crowds.

 Book an afternoon tea at The Manor House if you really want to treat yourself.
 The manor and grounds are impressive.

 The best village in the Cotswolds for families

 After visiting a number of laidback, sleepy villages in the Cotswolds, Burton-on-the-Water was a bit of a shock.
 It was packed!